Help

 • Max : maximal note value accepted.
 This is usually used for splitting a keyboard.

-• Transpose : All midi notes are transposed by the number of semi tone specified.
+• Transpose : All MIDI notes are transposed by the number of semi tone specified.
 Note that the original note are recorded on a loop so changing this value will also applied to previously recorded loops.

 • Section 4 : Midi inputs selection.
-Is is recommended to use midi name mapping (Preferences dialog) specially if you want to filter the events based on their midi channel.
+Is is recommended to use MIDI name mapping (Preferences dialog) specially if you want to filter the events based on their MIDI channel.

 • Section 5 : Midi outputs selection.
-It is recommended to use midi name mapping (Preferences dialog) specially if you want to filter the events based on their midi channel.
+It is recommended to use MIDI name mapping (Preferences dialog) specially if you want to filter the events based on their MIDI channel.

 • Section 6 : Monitor configuration.
 There is a configuration for « Playing or recording » and a configuration for when the song is stopped.